beamery/modern-dalfred/ModernDalfred/ModernDalfred/NOTES.md

 Next
 ======
 - Not going to worry about optimizing my stool rendering for now
-- Next step is to reorganize shaders and make some debugging views off of the debugging shader comments I already have inserted
 - While I do that, I should think of an environment that I want to model

 Environment Ideas